alexandergall/ALX/README.md

                <nixpkgs/nixos/modules/services/networking/snabb>

        services.snabb.interfaces
-           A list of interface definitions which map names to PCI devices.
+           A list of interface configurations.
+If the nicConfig option is not present, then name must refer to an interface defined in the vendor/model description referred to by the services.snabb.device option.
+That definition must have a nicConfig attribute which will be used for the low-level configuration of the interface.

            Type: list of submodules